Technologist, .NET Developer, Mountain Climber, Pluralsight Author and Writer

 I am an Australian Technologist and Software Developer based in Melbourne, Victoria, Australia.

-On the site, I am also a Pluralsight author, publishing courses on developing applications using the Skype Web SDK.
+During my spare time (which is very, very limited these days!)
+I'm a Pluralsight author, publishing courses on developing applications using the Skype Web SDK.

 In 2013 and again in 2015, I successfully climbed to the summit of Mount Kilimanjaro in Tanzania, to raise money for the Telco Together Foundation.